pskaarup/yet-another-node-webkit-seed/README.md

 * bowerDependencyInclusion
     * Move this into its own github repository as an npm module or find replacement
     * Make sure this is windows compatible
+    * maybe change this to external static json file with manual addition of bower_components
 * Make sure gulpfile.js is windows compatible
 * Maybe use [yeoman.io](http://yeoman.io/) to write a generator
 * Setup testing part of skeleton
     *  write an example test
-    *  Protractor - TODO Find plugin for chromium execution, or use phantomJS
+    *  Protractor - !Find plugin for chromium execution, or use phantomJS
-* VERY IMPORTANT: Figure out how to concat `coffee/**/*.coffee` with sourcemaps into a single file!

-    This is to allow for a file for each directive, filter, etc. This will make the code more readable

-    Alternatively in development node automatically include all scripts in `coffee/**` as separate script tags - we are doing this now.

-    DEAL BREAKER!: can't get sourcemaps to work so i have implemented it this way.

-    under development each `.coffee` file needs to be added to index.jade with `.js` replacing `.coffee` see skeleton app for details
 * Bower dependent vendor files should not be compiled to `.../static/vendor/vendor.js` but `.../static/vendor.js`

 * Create github wiki as the size of this readme is getting a bit too large

-* Add task for updating `app/package.json`

-* Switching to SASS, update installation instructions for this
-* Add installtion for compass

 * Update readme to reflect addition of jade mixins

+* Add auto reload on CSS change

+* Move away from SCSS to [stylus](http://learnboost.github.io/stylus/)

+* Use less for bootstrap compilation or find stylus implementation of same

 # Yet another node-webkit seed
 `yet-another-node-webkit-seed` is a skeleton for development of multiplayform Desktop Applications through the use of [node-webkit](https://github.com/rogerwang/node-webkit) as a `node` and `webkit` runtime environment for ECMAscript and html based applications